Crowducate/crowducate-platform/README.md

+# Warning
+We're currently migrating the development on [Crowducate-next](https://github.com/Crowducate/crowducate-next) back to this repo.
+Please read the READ.me from for more the current status of the project.
+However, *fork the development-branch* of this repo.
+The master of this branch is very outdated.
+For more info read this [issue](https://github.com/Crowducate/crowducate-platform/issues/99#issuecomment-114567430).
+Sorry for the temporary inconvenience.

 # About
 [Crowducate](http://www.crowducate.me/ "Crowducate Webapp") is an open education platform.
 The crowd creates courses (any subject is welcome) together which are interactive and fun.